Pilag6/project-perfectFourGame/README.md

     - _Example:_

     ```
-    If your guess is 1275 and the random number is 2574,
+    If your guess is 1275 and the random number is 1574,
     feedback might be "Well Located: 2 | Misplaced: 1."
     ```

-5. **Winning:**

-    - If you correctly guess all 4 digits in their correct positions, you win!
-    - The game will congratulate you on your victory.

-6. **Losing:**

-    - You have 8 attempts.
-If you don't guess correctly within these attempts, you lose.
-    - The correct number will be revealed upon losing.

-7. **Repeated Digits:**
+5. **Repeated Digits:**

     - If you enter a number with repeated digits, you'll be prompted to enter a different one.
     - Repeated digit entries will result in a deduction of attempts.